Melon Farmers Original Version

 A diverse group of organisations criticise Australia's hastily drafted and wide ranging internet censorship bill

-Link Here 19th March 2021
+Link Here19th March 2021

-australian government logo A number of legal, civil and digital rights, tech companies and adult organisations have raised significant concerns with Australia's proposed internet censorship legislation, and its potential to impact those working in adult industries, to lead to online censorship, and the vast powers it hands to a handful of individuals.
+A number of legal, civil and digital rights, tech companies and adult organisations have raised significant concerns with Australia's proposed internet censorship legislation, and its potential to impact those working in adult industries, to lead to online censorship, and the vast powers it hands to a handful of individuals.

 Despite this, the legislation was introduced to Parliament just 10 days after the government received nearly 400 submissions on the draft bill, and the senate committee is expected to deliver its report nine days after submissions closed.
 Stakeholders were also given only three working days to make a submission to the inquiry.